 If your parents are living abroad at the time you petition, the process will take 12-18 months before they receive green cards.
 To begin, you should submit:

-- Form I-130 for both parents together
+- Form I-130 for each of your parents

 - Proof of your US citizenship